HenrikSamuelsson/c-programming-design-patterns/opaque-pattern/opaque-pattern.md

 ## Motivation

-The implementation may be changed without the need to recompile the modules using it.
-This benefits the programmer as well since a simple interface can be created, and details can be hidden.

-Limits dependencies, the code that uses the opaque object do not depend on the implementation of the opaque.
+The opaque pattern limits dependencies, the application code that uses the opaque object can not depend on the implementation of the opaque.
+The application can only use the public interface, actual implementation is hidden, intentionally preventing the application from knowing details that could cause undesired coupling.
+The result is improved maintainability enabling refactoring of the opaque without needing to worry about breaking the application that uses the opaque.

 ## Implementation